SirAtilotty/HypixelStatusChecker/README.md

 ---

-## 📖 Overview
+## 📖 What Does This Application Do?

-**Hypixel Status Checker** is a high-performance, lightweight Windows utility written in Java.
-It directly interfaces with official Mojang and Hypixel REST APIs to provide real-time tracking of any Minecraft player's network status, server-wide donor rank, and current mini-game telemetry.
+**Hypixel Status Checker** is a fast, standalone Windows desktop utility designed to instantly track and display the real-time presence of any Minecraft player on the Hypixel Network.

-The application deploys a clean, minimalist **Java Swing Graphical User Interface (GUI)** designed to extract and display raw JSON payloads with zero external dependency bloating.

----

-## 🛠️ Core Features
+Instead of dealing with complex terminal commands or browser-based stat trackers, users simply launch the application and enter a player's username.
+Behind the scenes, the tool communicates directly with official Mojang and Hypixel APIs to deliver a clean, graphical summary card containing:

-* **Real-Time Telemetry:** Instantly identifies if a targeted player is `Online` or `Offline`.
+* **Live Status & Activity:** Instantly reveals if the targeted player is currently `Online` or `Offline`.
+If they are online, the application dives deeper to show the exact mini-game they are currently playing (such as *BedWars*, *SkyBlock*, or *Murder Mystery*).
-* **Live Activity Tracking:** Automatically extracts and renders the exact mini-game the player is currently inside (e.g., *SkyBlock*, *BedWars*).
-* **Rank Matrix Recognition:** Scans Hypixel backend structures to identify donor status (`MVP++`, `MVP+`, `MVP`, `VIP+`, `VIP`) and dynamically tints labels using official network color palettes.
-* **Secure Token Caching:** Implements the native Java `Preferences` API to securely lock down your Hypixel Developer API Key into the OS workspace, bypassing login credentials on subsequent boots.
-* **Suppressed UI Overhead:** Leverages custom `JOptionPane.PLAIN_MESSAGE` architectures to completely eliminate generic OS warning elements, delivering a refined look.

----

-## ⚙️ Compilation & Deployment

-The production pipeline converts the internal Java target archive (`.jar`) directly into a native Windows executable shell (`.exe`).

-### 1. Artifact Export via IntelliJ IDEA
-* Navigate to `File -> Project Structure -> Artifacts`.
-* Add `+ -> JAR -> From modules with dependencies` and assign `HypixelStatusChecker` as the Main Class.
-* Select `extract into the target JAR` to embed all pipeline layers seamlessly.
-* Execute `Build -> Build Artifacts -> Build`.

-### 2. Binary Wrapping via Launch4j
-* **Basic Target:** Point the compiler directly to your new `.jar` file, bind your custom `.ico` emblem asset, and establish your target output as a `.exe` filename structure.
-* **JRE Array:** Set the `Min JRE Version` strict enforcement boundaries to `17` or `24` to match your local OpenJDK build space.
-* Execute the internal `Build` option to output the standalone Windows tool.
+* **Rank & Visuals:** Scans the Hypixel database to determine the player's exact donor rank (`MVP++`, `MVP+`, `VIP`, etc.), rendering it in its native official color.
+It also downloads and displays the player's real-time 128x128 Minecraft head avatar.
+* **Smart API Caching:** To ensure a seamless user experience, the application asks for your Hypixel API Key only once during the first launch.
+It securely caches this key directly into your operating system's native preferences.
+On all future launches, you bypass the setup completely and jump straight to checking player statuses.

+Designed with a sleek, minimalist Java Swing interface, this application suppresses default Windows warning dialogs to provide a custom, distraction-free visual aesthetic for the end-user.